SunnySydney123/AIBasedExtraction/README.md

 6. Run Validation
 python validation.py

 Drop your images into the Input Folder.
 Once the main.exe has processed the files, you can run the validation.exe to validate the extracted results.

-Project Structure

-AIBasedExtraction/

-├── main.py

-├── validation.py

-├── config.py (rename the downloaded file to config.py)

-├── requirements.txt

-├── .gitignore

-├── README.md

-├── Input/

-├── Output/

-└── venv/ (ignored)
+The extracted data will be available in csv file in the data folder

 🙌 Author